caoxiaolong0521/PHBS_MLF_2019_Project/README.md

 **Answer**:
 * Based on professor's suggestions, we use the predefined attribute of the Random Forest model (`.feature_importances_`) to show the features important instead of the irrelevant PCA method.
 And the result is added **in Part 4.2**, which shows the importance of different features.
 * We can see that when we use 5 most important features, the accuracy was higher than 89% (the result is shown in the **part of 3 in Part 4.2**).
 And as we add more features, the accuracy will become higher.
 The accuracy is the highest when we use all the features.
 * In the final part of application, we use all of the 8 features because it is the most accurate.
-But if you want to get rid of some unnecessary features to reduce dimensionality and accelerate the speed of calculation, you can choose the 5 most important features (`popularity`, `num_digits`, `Entropy`, `url_length`, `bag_of_words`) and the accuracy will not drop much.
+But if you want to get rid of some features to reduce dimensionality and accelerate the speed of calculation, you can choose the 5 most important features (`popularity`, `num_digits`, `Entropy`, `url_length`, `bag_of_words`) and the accuracy will not drop much.